As the youngest Israeli hostage turns 1, his family pleads for a deal to release more from Gaza

 ''I wish we were having balloons of every color and not just orange,'' Shnaider said. ''I can't even look at this color orange anymore.''

-In Davos, Switzerland, Israeli President Isaac Herzog displayed a photo of a smiling baby Kfir in his as he addressed the World Economic Forum.
-And earlier in the week, at the family's home in Kibbutz Nir Oz, relatives used orange balloons on the wall to cover bulletholes and spattered blood from the attack and filled his nursery school classroom with birthday decorations.
+In Davos, Switzerland, Israeli President Isaac Herzog displayed a photo of a smiling baby Kfir as he addressed the World Economic Forum.
+And earlier in the week, at the family's home in Kibbutz Nir Oz, relatives used orange balloons on the wall to cover bullet holes and spattered blood from the attack, and filled his nursery school classroom with birthday decorations.

-Under a weeklong temporary cease-fire in November, Hamas released 105 foreign workers, women, children and teens, but Shiri Bibas and her sons were not among them.
+Under a weeklong temporary cease-fire in November, Hamas released 105 hostages — including foreign workers, women, children and teens — but Shiri Bibas and her sons were not among them.
 Yarden Bibas, who was taken captive separately, appears in photos to have been wounded during the abduction.

-Little is known about the conditions of his wife and children.
+Hamas claimed several weeks ago, without presenting evidence, that Shiri Bibas and her sons were killed in an Israeli airstrike.
+The Israeli military has said it has not verified the claim.

-Since the release, some freed hostages have been speaking out, hoping to pressure the government into reaching another deal.
+Since the November releases, some freed hostages have been speaking out, hoping to pressure the government into reaching another deal.
 At their gathering, too, the Bibas family's relatives pleaded with the Israeli government and international leaders to come to an agreement that would allow for the release of more hostages.

 ''There's two children being held over there against all of the laws of wars, and the world doesn't say anything.
 Where are all the leaders of the modern world?''
 Shnaider asked. ''We need a deal, we need to free all 136 hostages, without exceptions."